sahara101/Movie-Roulette/README.md

     restart: unless-stopped
 ```

-Visit `http://your-server:4000` and follow the setup wizard.
+Visit `http://your-server:4000` and configure your services.

 > **Note**: For device control (Apple TV/LG TV), use `network_mode: host` instead of port mapping.